 Many fridges need regular temperature control adjustments

-Unless by any chance your fridge automatically maintains the correct temperature it doesn’t make sense to keep it on the same setting month in month out.
-As ambient temperature changes throughout the year the thermostat may need slight adjustments to keep the temperature from getting too cold or too warm.
 Having a fridge thermometer inside (or at least popping it in occasionally if there’s no room to leave it in) will help you set the control optimally.
-This should be done at least between summer and winter.
-Adjusting it so it always feels cold is fine, but not necessarily optimal and you could save money by keeping the temperature between 0 and 5 degrees centigrade.
+Adjusting it so it always feels cold is fine, but it’s not accurate enough, nor is it optimal.
+You could save money by keeping the temperature between 0 and 5 degrees centigrade.

 Many freezers and some modern fridges have digital temperature displays but many do not.
-Fridge and freezer thermometers can be bought for as little as £3 or £4 – Fridge and freezer thermometers
+Fridge and freezer thermometers can be bought cheaply enough – Fridge and freezer thermometers

 Special thermometers are used for fridges and freezers – do not use mercury filled thermometers